 Prior to forming IMI, Dr. Moore spent three years at the Agency for Healthcare Research and Quality (AHRQ), ultimately serving as the senior advisor and health scientist in the agency’s Office of Women’s Health & Gender Research.
 In that role, Dr. Moore leveraged her experience in the Office of Extramural Research, Education, and Priority Populations to focus research conducted at HHS through the lens of delivery system models and patient-centered outcomes.
 She gained public policy experience as Director of Government Affairs for the Michigan Nurses Association and as Director of Government Relations for the American College of Nurse-Midwives before joining the National Association of Chain Drug Stores as Director of Policy and Programs.

 Dr. Moore has served on numerous boards, committees, and task forces, including those for the American Academy of Pediatrics; the Institute for Healthcare Improvement; the National Academies of Science, Engineering, and Medicine; the Patient-Centered Outcomes Research Institute; and the National Quality Forum.

 Many honors and awards have been conferred on Dr. Moore, including the Carole Weisman and Gary Chase Gender-Based Research of the Year Award, presented in 2017 by AcademyHealth.
 During her three years at AHRQ, she was honored with the Director’s Award of Merit four times.

-An active member of the American Nurses Association, the American Public Health Association, and the Association of Women’s Health, Obstetric and Neonatal Nurses, Dr. Moore holds PhD and Master’s degrees in Health Systems and Policy from the University of Michigan, as well as a Bachelor of Science in Nursing.
+An active member of the American Nurses Association, American Academy of Nursing, the American Public Health Association, and the Association of Women’s Health, Obstetric and Neonatal Nurses, Dr. Moore holds PhD and Master’s degrees in Health Systems and Policy from the University of Michigan, as well as a Bachelor of Science in Nursing.